diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 Install the Schedoscope tutorial on a gateway machine to your cluster:

-1. Clone the source code (see [[Installation|Open Street Map Tutorial#installation]] Step 4).
+1. Clone the source code (see [[Installation|Open Street Map Tutorial#installing]] Step 4).

-2. Prepare a `/hdp` folder in your cluster's HDFS and give proper write permissions for the user with which you want to execute Schedoscope. (similar to [[Installation|Open Street Map Tutorial#installation]] Step 3).
+2. Prepare a `/hdp` folder in your cluster's HDFS and give proper write permissions for the user with which you want to execute Schedoscope. (similar to [[Installation|Open Street Map Tutorial#installing]] Step 3).

 3. Then change the [[configuration settings|Configuring Schedoscope]] in `schedoscope-tutorial/src/main/resources/schedoscope.conf` to match the needs of your cluster.
 The [[default configuration settings|Configuring Schedoscope]] are defined in`schedoscope-core/src/main/resources/reference.conf`.
 They are overwritten by the settings you define in `schedoscope.conf`.
 Perform the following changes: